 An ordinary segment tree is static, which means that each node has a fixed position in the array and the tree requires a fixed amount of memory.
-In a dynamic segment tree, memory is allocated only for nodes that are actually accessed during the algorithm, which can save a large amount of memory.
+However, if most nodes are not used, memory is wasted.
+In a dynamic segment tree, memory is allocated only for nodes that are actually needed.